Kevin Durant silences his critics with 49-point masterpiece in Game 5 as Nets take 3-2 series lead

-Kevin Durant joined the Nets to be a teammate, not a solo superstar.
+Durant came to the Nets to be a teammate, not a solo superstar.

-The fact that Durant has so much power, the fact that he is in pursuit of challenges and championships and has exercised his wandering eye has apparently ticked a lot of people off.
+That Durant has so much power, that he is in pursuit of challenges and championships he has exercised his wandering eye, has apparently ticked off a lot of people.
 So much so, that there were quite a few suggesting that Durant’s legacy would be forever tarnished if the he couldn’t get the Nets to win two more games.

 Now, the Nets need only one more win to get to the Eastern Conference finals, thanks to Durant.